autoreleasefool/hive-engine/README.md

 ### Manual

-To install manually, simply drag and drop `HiveMind.xcodeproj` into your Xcode project.
+To install manually, simply drag and drop `HiveEngine.xcodeproj` into your Xcode project.

 ### Requirements